BudgetAirpods/InsanityRemastered/README.md

 While inside the facility, the lights have a chance to go out for you and you only.

 They will power back on their own eventually, but you can step outside and re-enter the facility to force them on.

-### Player Hallucinations:
+### Fake player:

 While exploring the facilities, you have a chance of running into a hallucination of a player.

 This can manifest in them wandering around the facility aimlessly, staring at you, or even them chasing after you.

-If you are touched by the hallucination when it's chasing you, you can recieve a few effects.

-They are easy to avoid though; Simply closing a door on them or leaving the facility will prevent them from getting you.
+Be wary of them though.
+They can cause you to go insane really quickly.

 ### Fake Items:

-While inside the facility, you can stumble upon a piece of scrap that feels off, and for good reason too.
+While inside the facility, you can stumble upon a piece of scrap that manifests around you.

-Scanning it will reveal that is has no value, and picking it up can have several effects on you.
+Scanning it will reveal that its value is above what it should normally be.
+Picking it up will make you uneasy.

 It will despawn if it is not picked up within a few seconds of spawning.

-#### Panic Attacks:
+## Panic Attacks:

 At the highest level of insanity, you will slowly experience a panic attack.

-During one, almost all hallucinations become lethal and you experience one of the following symptoms:
+During one, some hallucinations become lethal and you experience one of the following symptoms:
 - Slowness.
-- Whispering from unknown sources.
-- Reduced Stamina.
-- Reduced Vision.
+- Cloudy Vision.
 - Death.

-Panic attacks can be helped by stepping outside the facility for a while.
+Panic attacks can be helped by stepping outside the facility for a while, or being around players and lights.

-## Planned Features:
+## Configuration:

-As I have stated, this is only the first version of this mod.

-I already have plans for or I am already working on new things such as:

-- Hallucinations of any enemy.
-(Bracken, Thumper, etc.)
-- Fake Rooms
-- Replacing teammates models with enemy models.
-- ~~Integration with mods such as Skinwalker to play recordings as hallucination sounds~~.
-- The observer.
+A lot of things in this mod are tweakable.

+Don't like the fake player?
+You can disable them in the config.

+Keep in mind that some settings might be removed due to me feeling like they shouldn't be changed.

+In my eyes, if you conform to everyone, you conform to no one.

 ## Suggestions and Bug Reports:

+**This mod is far from being done.**

-If you have any suggestions or encounter any bugs relating to the mod, please leave them at the Github page.
+If you have any suggestions please leave them on them in the Discussions tab on the GitHub.

+Bug reports/compatibility issues should be reported in the Issues tab.

 https://github.com/BudgetAirpods/InsanityRemastered/tree/main

+View the trello board to see what I'm working on currently: https://trello.com/b/trtanZtI/insanity-remastered